The estos STUN/TURN Server is implemented as system service which provides STUN- und TURN-Server functionality.

 A NAT device is e.g. a router connecting a LAN to the Internet.

 In addition to a normal NAT router, these routers will not only track internal client addresses, but also destination addresses contacted by you and permit data from these addresses only to enter the internal network.
 A third party Client cannot send data to the internal client, even if the IP addresses (and ports) were known.
 In this scenario audio/video communication is only possible by using a TURN server.

 NAT Traversal refers to techniques for setting up and maintaining connections through a devices implementing NAT.
 These techniques include STUN and TURN.

 STUN stands for Session Traversal Utilities for NAT (see RFC5389)

 This protocol makes identification of a client behind a NAT device possible through its public IP address.

 The client on the LAN making the call can then provide its IP address (and port number) to the client to be called, in order to make direct communication (a peer-to-peer connection) possible.

 TURN means Traversal Using Relays around NAT (see RFC5766)

-A server on the Internet implementing TURN will permit two clients to exchange data without a direct connection (relay server).
-This option will be necessary when a direct client-to-client connection cannot be constructed.
+A server in the Internet which implements the TURN protocol makes it possible for two clients to exchange data without a direct connection ("relay server").
+This must be done if it is not possible for a client-to-client connection to be established.